 Professor Stephen Matlin

-Stephen was Executive Director of the Global Forum for Health Research in Geneva, 2004-2009.
-Educated at Imperial College, London as an organic chemist, Stephen worked in academia for over 20 years, with research, teaching and consultancy interests in medicinal, biological and analytical chemistry.
-This was followed by periods as Director of the Health and Education Division in the Commonwealth Secretariat, as Chief Education Adviser at the UK Department for International Development and as a freelance consultant in health, education and development.
+Educated in chemistry at Imperial College London, Stephen worked in academia for over 20 years in medicinal, biological and analytical chemistry.
+He was Professor of Biological Chemistry at City University London and Warwick University.
+This was followed by periods as Director of the Health and Education Division in the Commonwealth Secretariat, Chief Education Adviser at the UK Department for International Development and Executive Director of the Global Forum for Health Research, Geneva.

 Dr Mitchell qualified in medicine from Cambridge University and the Middlesex Hospital and went on to train in general and respiratory medicine at the Middlesex, Hammersmith, University College, the London Chest and the Royal Brompton hospitals.
 He was then appointed as senior lecturer and honorary consultant in respiratory and general medicine to St Mary's Hospital Medical School and later, switched to the NHS.
 He served as clinical director for medicine before being appointed as medical director to the Trust.